aymericbeaumet/learn/lessons/010-variables.md

 lorem ipsum

-- create an empty variable named `dog`
+- declare a variable `dog` without a value